We have all been there. Way back when I was a cruising newbie I made mistakes. It’s to be expected.

 Sure, it is easy to check what the current charges are, but how many of us do that every day.

 Hands up who prefers to forget about it until that last night on the ship when you know you really are going to face just how many popcorn buckets, drinks of the day, and spa treatments you really had.

 One of the easiest ways to save money on a cruise is by having a budget.
 And sticking to it.

-If you have kids with you then it is a good idea to set them a budget to spend onboard too.
-Rather than give them free rein with their spending, it can be a great learning experience in how to budget.
+If you have kids with you then it is a good idea to set them a budget to spend on board too.
+Rather than give them free rein with their spending, it can be a great learning experience on how to budget.
 Just make sure you lead by example too!